abdulsittar/Social-App/README.md

  - like, and dislike a comment.
  - followings
  - followers
- - Recording viewed posts by users.
+ - recording viewed posts by users.
- - Recording read posts by users.
+ - recording read posts by users.
  - profile page shows user details and posts with following and followers menu.

 **Admin features:**